digidotcom/python-devicecloud/README.md

 Copyright (c) 2015-2018 Digi International Inc.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.

-Digi, Digi International, the Digi logo, the Digi website, Digi Device Cloud, and Digi Cloud Connector are trademarks or registered trademarks of
-Digi International, Inc. in the United States and other countries worldwide.
+Digi, Digi International, the Digi logo, the Digi website, Digi Device Cloud, Digi Remote Manager, and Digi Cloud Connector are trademarks or registered trademarks of Digi International Inc. in the United States and other countries worldwide.
 All other trademarks are the property of their respective owners.

 THE SOFTWARE AND RELATED TECHNICAL INFORMATION IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT